aha-project/aha-project.github.io/index.md

 ## AHA-GUI Main Window Walkthrough

 In the above image we can see the gui as it appears at launch.
-The lefthand side is the main AHA-GUI window, the righthand side is the Graph Node Inspector which shows details of the graph nodes when they are clicked.
-There are two checkboxes at the bottom which provide inspector options.
-The first is an option to only show matched metrics (checked by defult) which will only show the score rules which matched on the selected node.
-There is also an option to show metric specifics, which will show exactly which criteria matched (you must click/hover on a new node after enabling/disabling these options for it to take effect).
+The lefthand side is the main AHA-GUI view area, the righthand side is the Graph Node Inspector which shows details of the graph nodes when they are clicked.

 The main GUI is largely comprised of the graph view which shows external conenctions in red, internal connections in white, and duplicate connections in darker versions of each of those colors (i.e. darker red, and gray for duplicate connections).
 Connections in TIME_WAIT, CLOSE_WAIT, SYN_SENT, etc. are drawn as a dashed line.
 All solid connections with the exception of the connections drawn to the "External" virtual node are established connections.